austin-carman/goals-be/README.md

 Response:
-  - response body will contain properties that are being edited. e.g. if only goal properties are edited (ie: goal_title, goal_completed) then only goal properties will be in response body (pre-existing steps will not be in response body) OR if only step properties are edited (ie: step_title, step_notes, step_completed) then only step properties will be in response body.
+  - response body will contain properties that are being edited.
+    - if only goal properties are edited (ie: goal_title, goal_completed) then only goal properties will be in response body (pre-existing steps will not be in response body)
+    - if only step properties are edited (ie: step_title, step_notes, step_completed) then only step properties will be in response body.

   - Example #1 - edits made to goal and steps:
   {
     "goal_id": 1,